Huntingdon Hawks football: NCAA Division III

-The Hawks have appeared in the Division III playoffs six times, with an overall record of 2–6.
+The Hawks have made seven appearances in the NCAA Division III playoffs, with a combined record of 2–7.

 Rivalries

 Birmingham–Southern Panthers

 The Wesley Cup is the annually game between the Huntingdon Hawks and the Birmingham–Southern Panthers.
 Starting in the 2009 season these two teams have played every year for the "Wesley Cup" trophy typically in the month of September.
 The game is named after John Wesley, the founder of the Methodist church, both, schools are private United Methodist Colleges.
 Birmingham-Southern leads the series 5–4.

 Faulkner Eagles

 The Bible Bowl was a game played between Huntingdon and Faulkner.
 Both colleges are private Christian colleges located in Montgomery, Alabama.
 The series was played from 2007 through 2011 with Huntingdon winning all five meetings between the two schools to date.
 The series ended with the 2011 game being the last between the two schools for now.
 With Huntingdon looking to play more Division III opponents to better position themselves for playoffs.
 Along with the Faulkner playing football in the National Association of Intercollegiate Athletics (NAIA) a completely separate organization of college athletics than the NCAA.
 With their conference the Mid-South Conference requiring them to schedule 10 of their potential 10–11 games as conference opponents.
 Thus reducing the opportunity for the two schools scheduling each other.